DiceDB/docs/src/content/docs/commands/EXPIREAT.md

 ---
 title: EXPIREAT
-description: Documentation for the Redis command EXPIREAT
+description: Documentation for the DiceDB command EXPIREAT
 ---

-# DiceDB Command: EXPIREAT

-## Overview

 The `EXPIREAT` command is used to set the expiration time of a key in DiceDB.
 Unlike the `EXPIRE` command, which sets the expiration time in seconds from the current time, `EXPIREAT` sets the expiration time as an absolute Unix timestamp (in seconds).
 This allows for more precise control over when a key should expire.